Tag Archives: import

 Driving to Mexico and Bringing a Car: The Plan and the Reality

-This essay has to do with driving a car to Mexico, what kind of car can be imported to Mexico, getting a permanent resident visa, and safety tips for driving to Mexico, or The best-laid plans of mice and men/Often go awry (Robert Burns, 1785).
+This essay has to do with driving a car to Mexico, what kind of car can be imported to Mexico, getting a permanent resident visa, and safety tips for driving to Mexico, or The best-laid plans of mice and men/Often go awry (Robert Burns, 1785), in seven parts.

 For over two years we’ve been talking about driving our now ten-year old Honda CRV to Oaxaca.
 Something has always tripped us up, gotten in the way, and postponed our plans.
 Mostly, it’s because our casita wasn’t finished, we didn’t know how long we would stay for any one stretch, and neither of us had retired yet.
 There were plenty of excuses, reasonable and otherwise.

 Our godson is getting married in Oaxaca in two weeks.
-Months ago, Stephen bought a round-trip plane ticket to attend, take some vacation days, and return to North Carolina in time to resume his teaching at Duke University.
+Months ago, Stephen bought a round-trip plane ticket to attend, take vacation days, and return to North Carolina in time to resume his university teaching.
 Life changes.
-Since then, he decided to retire at the end of June, wind down his private practice, and spend more time in Oaxaca.
-He’s still traveling by air, but returning to the U.S. on a one-way ticket.
-(That was the plan.)
+Since buying the plane ticket, he decided to retire at the end of June, wind down his private practice, and spend more time in Oaxaca.
+He’s traveling by air, but planned to return to the U.S. on a one-way ticket.

 Bringing a car into Mexico is decidedly tricky.
 There’s the driving part, of course.
 Over the last six weeks, Stephen talked with our NC friends living in Mexico.
 They recommended a driving route with a Nuevo Laredo border crossing.
 Their advice goes something like this: Sleep in Laredo, Texas.
 Get up really early before dawn.
 Drive across the border through the “no man’s land.”
 Twenty miles in, present your papers at the check-point, then, drive without stopping until you are as far away as possible.

-Right now, the car is getting a twice over to make the journey, hopefully without a glitch.
+To prepare, the car got a twice over to make the journey, hopefully without a glitch.
 Our mechanic says put the spare tire inside.
 Stephen is leaving on Sunday.
 It’s three days from North Carolina to the Mexican border.
 Then one really LONG day with a very early morning start to San Miguel, two nights there to rest up, and another long driving day to Oaxaca.
 Just in time for Semana Santa.
 I can’t wait!
-The car will be full of kitchen supplies and linens that are impossible to get here.
+The car will be full of kitchen supplies that are impossible to get here.

 Mexican immigration laws have changed.
 There are no more FM-3 visas.
 Now, there are streamlined temporary resident visas and permanent resident visas.
 There are also new regulations about bringing and keeping cars from the U.S. in Mexico.
 To be legal, you must have the permanent resident visa and the car must be of a certain vintage, not too old and not too new.
 Specifics?
 Still more information to find out before Stephen leaves on Sunday!
-Will our Honda with a VIN showing assembly in the United Kingdom be allowed into Mexico?
-A telenovela?
-Stay tuned.
+Trigger: I receive an email from friend Lynda who wants to know how we are bringing our car into Mexico.
+Her’s has to leave, she says.
+Something about the VIN number.
+I remember our Honda has a VIN showing assembly in the United Kingdom.

 1. Because of NAFTA, only cars manufactured/assembled in the USA or Canada are allowed to be imported to Mexico.